 Information about The Methodist Church Coronavirus guidance and resources can be found by clicking here.

-Glenda Tooke from the Norfolk Broads Circuit has kindly prepared two quizzes to exercise our brains during Lockdown and to raise funds for the James Paget Hospital.
-Please click on the following links to access the quizzes: Answers Quiz Hymns Quiz
+Glenda Tooke from the Norfolk Broads Circuit has kindly prepared three quizzes to exercise our brains during Lockdown and to raise funds for the James Paget Hospital.
+Please click on the following links to access the quizzes:

 A useful guide on how to set up a traditional phone line for group calls and recorded messages/devotions/services has been put together by Stuart Wilkinson, a member of St Ives Methodist Church.
 Click here.